 In his eighth season at the helm of The University of Alabama men's and women's cross country and track & field programs in 2018-19, head coach Dan Waters has made an extraordinary impact on the Crimson Tide.
 Waters has unified and transformed the program and made it one of the nation’s best track & field and cross country programs during his tenure.

 Since taking over the program in June of 2011, Waters has completely remade the Alabama program.
 A multi-million dollar facelift of the Sam Bailey Track & Field Complex dramatically changed the functionality and capabilities of the facility.
 Those improvements are an outward reflection of the overhaul that has occurred within the team.
-In six years with Waters as head coach, Alabama has developed into a complete program featuring top student-athletes in all disciplines.
+In seven years with Waters as head coach, Alabama has developed into a complete program featuring top student-athletes in all disciplines.

-The Tide women were led by sophomore McKenzie Yanek, who followed up her SEC All-Freshman debut in 2016 with first-team All-SEC honors in 2017.
+The Tide women were led by sophomore McKenzie Yanek, who followed up her SEC All-Freshman debut in 2016 with First-Team All-SEC honors in 2017.

 The foundation for 2017's success was laid in 2016 as Alabama recorded its best finishes to that point under Waters at the SEC Outdoor Track & Field Championships as the women finished sixth and the men finished third at the meet, which was held at the Sam Bailey Track Stadium.
 The finishes were the best since 1989 for the men and since 2006 for the women.